Multitech Conduit Gateway Review

 Why Multitech Conduit Still Matters

-This is the most robust LoRaWAN gateway you can buy.
-Not the cheapest (1400-1600 EUR), not the newest, not the lightest.
-But when gateway failure is not an option - when you're deploying somewhere remote and can't afford to send a technician back in 2 years - this is what you choose.
-Even more rugged than Kerlink (700-800 EUR), way tougher than consumer units that cost half as much but last a quarter as long.
+This is the most robust LoRaWAN gateway line you can buy.
+Not the cheapest, not the lightest.
+Premium pricing reflects extreme durability.
+When gateway failure is not an option—when you're deploying somewhere remote and can't afford to send a technician back in 2 years—this is what you choose.

 Hardware Build